 Sean Maxson is a master’s student in the International Agricultural Development program seeking a dual degree in Agricultural and Resource Economics.
 He served for 2 years in the Peace Corps in Paraguay working with smallholder farmers to implement sustainable cropping practices and then in Guatemala with the Ministry of Agriculture on rural extension & development programs.
 Sean currently assists with workshops in project design and planning for D-Lab partner organizations and facilitates project research between D-Lab and the International Development Innovation Network (IDIN).
 He joined the D-Lab in fall 2016.

-Leanne Bolano is a fourth year undergraduate student at UC Davis, studying Environmental Science and Management with an emphasis on Natural Resource Management.
-She is also pursuing two minors in Political Science and Global International Studies.
-She began as a student in D-Lab I during Winter 2016, on a project for the Republic of Georgia that encompassed concepts in agriculture, natural resource management, and business development.
-Through this project she was awarded the Poverty Alliance Through Action grant from the Blum Center, which funded her travel to Georgia during Summer 2016 to implement research and project planning.
-Currently, Leanne is leading the D-Lab Global Poverty Seminar for Winter 2017, and is making moves for the Georgia Working Group.
+Leanne Bolano is a fourth year undergraduate student at UC Davis, studying Environmental Science and Management and pursuing minors in Political Science and Global International Studies.
+She began as a student in D-Lab I during Winter 2016.
+Leanne worked on a project for the Republic of Georgia through which she was awarded the Poverty Alliance Through Action Blum Fellowship, to fund her travel to Georgia during Summer 2016.
+Currently, Leanne is leading the D-Lab Global Poverty Seminar for Winter 2017, teaching concepts in grant proposal writing for international development projects, and is making moves for the Georgia Working Group.